-1. Assistant Director of Residential Life for Operations
+1. Associate Director of Residential Life for Operations & Crisis

 a.
-Development and maintenance of residence hall inventory.
+Development and maintenance of residence hall inventory.2.
+Residential Operations Coordinator

 b.
 Coordinate Area Assistant Director activities and other assigned personnel involved with residence hall inventory.

 a.
-Responsible for instructing and coordinating the implementation of established residence hall inventory procedure for all Resident Directors and Resident Assistants in their college/community.
+Responsible for instructing and coordinating the implementation of established residence hall inventory procedure for all Resident Directors and Resident Assistants/ Senior Residents in their college/community.

 b.
 Performs Joint Tours Inspection at the end of each academic year to update RCR and report all damages and charges.